Motionpoems broadens the audience for poetry by turning great contemporary poems into short films.

 Video artists work from completed poems.
 Poets are not required to work directly with video artists.
 Video artists are given free rein to be their own creative directors on their projects.
 Motionpoems’ team is available to advise poets and video artists, and to connect the project with additional creative talent as needed.
 A small stipend rewards video artists who complete projects on deadline and whose work is selected for screening.

 SCREENING and DISTRIBUTION

-About a dozen poems annually are selected for public screening at our annual festival and premiere.
+A dozen poems annually are selected for public screening at our annual festival and premiere.
 In 2009, 2010, and 2011, premieres at Open Book in Minneapolis were sponsored by the Minnesota Center for Book Arts.
-In 2013, our premiere was co-hosted by The Walker Art Center and the Minneapolis-St Paul International Film Festival.
+In 2013, our premiere was co-hosted by The Walker Art Center and the Minneapolis-St Paul International Film Festival, and both of those relationships continue today.
 Premieres, hosted by Todd Boss, encourage audiences to dialogue with artists.
-In coming years, regional premieres in additional markets, including New York, will be added to our calendar.
-Motionpoems are made available online, monthly, after the premiere, so that they can be shared freely.
-Motionpoems also enters its films in film festivals internationally.
-Talks are underway with regional and national broadcasters about adding a broadcast piece to the mix.
+In coming years, regional premieres in additional markets, including Miami and Los Angeles, will be added to our calendar.
+Motionpoems are made available online, monthly, after the premiere, so they can be shared freely.
+Talks are underway with regional and national broadcasters about distribution, and we welcome more such conversations.

 BOARD OF DIRECTORS

 Attorney, Gray, Plant, Mooty, Mooty & Bennett

 Executive Director, The Film Society of Minneapolis St Paul

 “Astonishing, powerful, and hilarious.
 Motionpoems is leading a poetry renaissance.”